Slimey-Riley/Slimey-Riley/README.md

 - 👋 Hi, I’m @Slimey-Riley
-- 👀 I’m interested in fully stack web development and blender
+- 👀 I’m interested in blender and application dev
-- 🌱 I’m currently learning how to create saas application
+- 🌱 I’m currently learning how to create discord bots and want to learn chrome extensions
-- 💞️ I’m looking to collaborate on nothing atm B)
-- 📫 How to reach me SlimeyRy@gmail.com

 <!---
 Slimey-Riley/Slimey-Riley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.